Archy-Official/Welcomer-bot/README.md

 Pull requests are welcome.
 For significant changes, open an issue first.

 **Adding a new slash command:**
-1. Create the handler in `Huggingface/src/commands/`.
+1. Create the handler in `Hugging Face/src/commands/`.
 2. Add it to the `COMMAND_HANDLERS` map in `router.js`.
-3. Register it with Discord's API (see Step 6).
+3. Add it to `register-commands.py` and re-run the script.

 **Adding a new proxy platform:**
 1. Create the proxy file in a new folder named after the platform.